dkmullen/service-worker-notes/README.md

 `event.respondWith()` takes either a response or a promise that resolves to a response.
 `fetch()` returns a promise that resolves to a response. `fetch()` performs a normal browser fetch so results may come from cache or network.

-Here we intercept only reqs that end with .jpg and respond to those with our own git.
+Here we intercept only reqs that end with .jpg and respond to those with our own gif.
 All other reqs go through normally.
 ```
 self.addEventListener('fetch', function(event) {
   if (event.request.url.endsWith('.jpg')) {